yerinlee01/anyeye/README.md

 Python==3.7

+1. git clone or download this repository

-Install requirements on your virtual environment with
+2. Install requirements on your virtual environment with

     pip install -r requirements.txt

-Edit config.ini
+3. Edit config.ini

     [config]
     input_dir = [directory of your image or video]